georgios48/realtime_django_search/README.md

 ### 4. Set up environment variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory(where manage.py is located):

 ```env
 DJANGO_SETTINGS_MODULE=realtime_search.settings